Xolof/incident-map/README.md

 # Incidentkartan

+This is an app showing data about incidents in Sweden on a map.
+Built with Mithril JS, Leaflet JS, Webpack and Apache Cordova.
+Using the public APIs "Brottsplatskartan" https://brottsplatskartan.se/sida/api and "Kolada API" https://github.com/Hypergene/kolada.

+The app is meant to be run as a native app through Apache Cordova.

 ## Specifikation

 Syftet med applikationen är att visa information om aktuella händelser relaterade till brott eller olyckor.
 Dessutom ska information om brottsstatisktik i Sveriges kommuner visas.